charnley/rmsd/README.md

 You can also use PDB format by using the argument `-f pdb` as seen:

-    calculate_rmsd examples/1ypa.pdb examples/3ci2.pdb -f pdb
+    calculate_rmsd -f pdb examples/1ypa.pdb examples/3ci2.pdb

 ## Problems?

-Make an issue or do a fork an fix it yourself.
+Make a issue or fork and fix it.

 ## Credit and Copyright